aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/network-services-vrfs-svis-settings.md

                 # SVI profile name to apply.
                 # SVI can refer to one svi_profile which again can refer to another svi_profile to inherit settings in up to two levels (svi -> svi_profile -> svi_parent_profile).
+                # From AVD 6.5.0 onwards, setting `avd_design_future.allow_infinite_profile_inheritance` to true
+                # allows profiles to inherit settings across any number of levels.
                 profile: <str>

                 # Tags leveraged for networks services filtering.